How to Switch Car Insurance Companies: Step-by-Step Guide

 Do I need to show proof of new insurance before canceling my old policy?

 Your old insurer generally doesn't require you to show proof of new coverage to process a cancellation.
 However, it is strongly in your own interest to have the new policy active and confirmed before you make that cancellation call.
-Some states may also have DMV requirements that tie your registration to active insurance, so having documentation of continuous coverage protects you from any potential administrative issues.
+Some states also have DMV requirements that tie your registration to active insurance, so having documentation of continuous coverage protects you from any potential administrative issues.
+If you're moving states at the same time, our guide on car insurance when moving states covers the specific timeline requirements for your new state.

 Compare Car Insurance Rates in Ohio